 The mission of the Master of Science in School Psychology program at Albizu University, San Juan Campus and Mayagüez University Center, is to prepare students for the profession of school psychologist through a coordinated sequence of courses, practice experience in a diversity of settings relevant to the profession, research, and interactions with faculty, students, and supervisors.
-The programs also contribute to the development of professionals capable of performing school interventions geared towards enhancing the quality of life of those who seek their assistance.
+The program also contributes to the development of professionals capable of performing school interventions geared towards enhancing the quality of life of those who seek their assistance.

 The philosophy of the School Psychology Program of the Albizu University is guided by the NASP Model for Comprehensive and Integrated School Psychological Services, also known as the NASP Practice Model, and represents the official policy of the National Association of School Psychologists (NASP) with respect to the provision of school psychological services.
-This delineates what services can reasonably be expected from school psychologists in the 10 areas of practice and the general framework within which services should be provided.
-The implementation of the Practice Model proposed by the NASP creates the ability to make the best and most reliable use of the skills and experience of school psychologists, who are existing resources, but sometimes underutilized in schools.
+The NASP Practice Model is one of the four main parts of the 2020 NASP Professional Standards.
+This delineates what services can reasonably be expected fromschool psychologists in the 10 areas of practice and the general framework within which services should be provided.
+The implementation of this model is best suited for training of school psychologists which primary role is providing adequate and comprehensive services considering local and cultural needs.